Feliciano Rey: Club career

-Born in Madrid, he began his career at his hometown club Racing de Madrid in 1914, where he stood out for his goalscoring ability, which eventually drew the attention of Madrid FC, who signed him in 1917, and despite helping the club win the Centro Championships in 1917–18, and reach the 1918 Copa del Rey Final, starting in a 0-2 loss to Real Unión, Rey returned to Racing at the end of the 1917–18 season, where he finished his career.
+He stood out at Racing for his goalscoring ability, which eventually drew the attention of Madrid FC, who signed him in 1917, and despite helping the club win the Centro Championships in 1917–18, and reach the 1918 Copa del Rey Final, starting in a 0-2 loss to Real Unión, Rey returned to Racing at the end of the 1917–18 season, where he finished his career.

+International career

 Being a Racing de Madrid player, he was eligible to play for the Madrid national team and he was a member of the Madrid side that participated in the first edition of the Prince of Asturias Cup in 1915, an inter-regional competition organized by the RFEF.
 Rey was also a member of the Madrid team that won the 1918 Prince of Asturias Cup, which consisted of a two-legged final against Cantabric, and he scored the winning goal of the first leg in a 3–2 win, thus contributing decisively in the capital side's triumph.